Mysore Zoo / Jayachamarajendra Zoological Gardens

 The zoo was originally 10 acres and has expanded to over 250 acres currently.
-Mysore Zoo provides shelter to large number of animal species.
+Mysore Zoo provides shelter to a large number of animal species.
 The Zoo is famous for breeding some very rare animals in captivity.
-It has a fine collection of animals like lions, tigers, hyena, deer, elephants, rhinos, king cobras and birds.
-The highlights of the zoo are Giraffees, Jaguars, African elephants and Wallaby.
+It has a fine collection of animals like lions, tigers, hyenas, deer, elephants, rhinos, king cobras, and birds.
+The highlights of the zoo are Giraffes, Jaguars, African elephants, and Wallaby.

 The zoo is very organized with a wonderful collection of animals and birds.
 The vegetation and landscape of the zoo are very well maintained.
-The sightseeing starts with birds followed by Tiger, Cheetha, Gorilla, Rhino, Zeebra, Bear, Deer, Elephant, Jagurar, Lion, Ghoral, Reptiles, Hippo, Ostrich and ends with Giraffe.
+The sightseeing starts with birds followed by Tiger, Cheetah, Gorilla, Rhino, Zeebra, Bear, Deer, Elephant, Jaguar, Lion, Ghoral, Reptiles, Hippo, Ostrich and ends with Giraffe.

 The best time to sight the animals is during the early hours of the morning, before 11 AM.
 Battery vehicles are available for those who can't walk.
 Karanji Lake became part of the zoo and a boating facility is available here.

 Timings: 8 AM - 5.30 PM, Closed on Tuesdays

 Entrance Fee: Rs.
 50 for Adults, Rs.
 20 for Children (above 5 years), & Rs.
 20 for Camera.
 (Rs.
 10 extra on entrance fee on Saturday, Sunday, and Public Holidays)